Cray-HPE/docs-csm/install/create_switch_metadata_csv.md

     Look for the following :

-    - The slot number(s) for the leaf switches (usually 48-port switches)
+    - The slot number(s) for the leaf-bmc switches (usually 48-port switches)

         - In the above diagram this is x3000u22